Computer Science

 ADVANCED DATA STRUCTURES & ALGORITHMS IN PYTHON

-4.5 Units
+4.5 units

-- Description: A systematic treatment of advanced data structures, algorithm analysis and abstract data types in the Python programming language, intended for computer science majors as well as non-majors and professionals seeking advanced Python experience.
+- Description: A systematic treatment of advanced data structures, algorithm analysis, and abstract data types in the Python programming language, intended for computer science majors as well as non-majors and professionals seeking advanced Python experience.
 Coding topics include large program software engineering design, multi-dimensional arrays, string processing, primitives, compound types, and allocation of instance and static data.
-Data structure concept topics include dynamic memory, inheritance, polymorphism, hierarchies, recursion, linked-lists, stacks, queues, trees, hash tables and graphs.
-Algorithm concept topics include searching, big-O time complexity, analysis of all major sorting techniques, top down splaying, AVL tree balancing, shortest path algorithms, minimum spanning trees and maximum flow graphs.
+Data structure concept topics include dynamic memory, inheritance, polymorphism, hierarchies, recursion, linked-lists, stacks, queues, trees, hash tables, and graphs.
+Algorithm concept topics include searching, big-O time complexity, analysis of all major sorting techniques, top down splaying, AVL tree balancing, shortest path algorithms, minimum spanning trees, and maximum flow graphs.

 - Prerequisite: C S 3B.

-- Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249.
+- Advisory: Advisory: Demonstrated proficiency in English by placement via multiple measures OR through an equivalent placement process OR completion of ESLL 125 & ESLL 249.

 - Repeatability: Not Repeatable.

 - Hours: 4 hours lecture per week, 2 hours lab per week.
-(72 hours total per quarter.)
+72 hours total per quarter.

-- Transferability: CSU and UC
+- Transferability: Both

 - Transfer GE: Information regarding how this course is applied toward CSU GE/Breadth or IGETC certification is available at: